 What is Adobe Connect?

 Adobe Connect is an online application designed to host web conferences and webinars.
 Through it, members of the Emerson community can host online meetings, create and share online presentations, and conduct webinars.
-We find it is best when used in a presentation style, from one to many.
+We find it is best used for presentations in which one speaker delivers information to multiple viewers.

 Participants in Adobe Connect meetings are able to utilize the following features: